Echo327/Personal_Notes/agile/agile.md

 * may need to evolve their management style, *e.g.* use Socratic questioning to help team discover solutions (rather than imposing a solution)

 ### Other Agile roles
+- Expert User [Crystal]
+Allows the obtention of actual and accurate needs from actual users
+  * Should be an actual user (not just a tester from the development team)
+  * Has expert knowledge of the project area
+  * Answers questions
+  * Suggests solutions to problems
+Crystal advises a 2-hour meeting a minimum once per week with the ability to make phone calls

+- Customer [XP]
+The customer:
+  * provides precise stories allowing developers to produce comprehensive task cards and accurate estimates
+  * weighs stories against each other and analyzes risk correctly, choosing stories of maximum value for the next iteration
+  * trusts developer's technical decisions
+  * works within the team in order to quickly provide accurate on-the-go guidance and feedback

+- Developer [XP, SCRUM]
+**Turns customer stories into working code**

+> Frequently asks himself "How to implement it?", "How long will it take?", "What are the risks?

+Obligations:
+* Works with customer to understand the stories
+* Decides implementation from a story
+* Estimate work for each story, based on implementation decisions and experience
+* Knows and understands technical issues
+* Creates and maintains the system as it evolves
+* Identify features that depend on other features
+* Identify risky features and reports them to customer
+* Follows team guidelines
+* Implements only what is necessary
+* Communicates with customer constantly

+Rights (?):
+* Estimates own work
+* Works sensibly and schedules only work that can be done (so the schedule is predictable)
+* Focuses on testing, refactoring, and customer comunication to produce code that meets customer's needs
+* Allows the customer to make *business decisions*

+- Tracker [XP, SCRUM]
+Keeps track of the schedule by monitoring progress and rate of progress in order to determine if the iteration is on schedule.
+This is done by asking each developer how many tasks they have completed every few days

+> Velocity: ratio of ideal time estimated for tasts to actual time spent implementing them

+Keeps in mind:
+* changes in velocity
+* amount of overtime worked
+* ratio of passing to failing tests

+- Coach [XP]
+*Optional role*

+The coach:
+* guides and mentors the team
+* leads by example
+* teaches when necessary (even if it's by doing)
+* may offer ideas to solve thorny problems
+* may serve as intermediary with management

+*In SCRUM, this role is absorbed into SCRUM Master.*

 ## Practices